John Frost (politician)

 Sir John Frost KCMG (8 August 1828 – 2 April 1918) was an Anglo-South African landowner, cabinet minister and Member of the Parliament of the Cape of Good Hope.

 Early life

-Frost was the son of William and Maria Frost, landowners in Lincolnshire.
+Frost was the son of William and Maria Frost, landowners in Leicestershire.
 He immigrated to the Cape Colony in 1849 where he built up an estate, Thibet Park, on the upper Black Kei River.